mancellin/labelled_functions/README.md

 Cons of `labelled_functions`:
 * All argument have to be keyword arguments.
-* Too much `fix`.
+* Too many `fix`.
 Some syntactic sugar should be added in the future.

 # Other tools